Ripple is a fast money transfer network and cryptocurrency. Read why it has enjoyed steady growth, and how to buy.

 The company behind Ripple plans, as a priority, to improve the lack of decentralization from which the platform is currently suffering.
 By adding more trusted validator nodes, the company plans to shake off the image that it’s just another central bank controlling the Ripple currency.

-With that said, the future of Ripple depends entirely on the adoption of the platform by banks and that’s where the focus of the people behind Ripple inevitably needs to be.
-As more banks join the network, the price of XRP will probably skyrocket, driving more people to the coin and enticing banks to join the platform.
+With that said, the future of Ripple appears to depend entirely on the adoption of the platform by banks, and that’s where the focus of the people behind Ripple probably needs to be.
+As more banks join the network, the price of XRP will no doubt continue to rise, driving more people to the coin and enticing banks to join the platform.